 The Big Question - Open Cell foam vs Closed cell foam ?

 After comparing the two types of spray foam insulations, you'd probably now want to know which is best for you and your home/property.
-Both Icynene open cell and closed cell spray foam are effective insulators, with both working as barriers for air leakage.
+Both Icynene open cell and closed cell spray insulation are effective insulators, with both working as barriers for air leakage.
 However, open cell and closed cell have their different uses.

 When it comes to insulating a home - whether that's a roof insulation or floor insulation - it is ideal to use Icynene open cell spray foam.
 This is due to the structural properties of open cell spray foam, which enables the foam to encapsulate air and expand.
-This therefore makes this type of spray foam insulation the perfect option for homes as it is breathable, preventing the timbers from rotting.
+This therefore makes this type of spray foam roofing the perfect option for homes as it is breathable, preventing the timbers from rotting.

 Whereas, Icynene closed cell is more suitable for projects that have a metal frame structure, such as: a crate: a boat; and other similar constructions.
 This is a result of Icynene closed cell having a rigid and dense structure, due to the foam minimising the air that is encased in its bubbles.
 This is ideal for preventing air and water leakage, however not so much for timbers.
 Hence, closed cell spray foam predominately being used on metal framed structures rather than homes.